ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

+= 0.9.97.14 (4th September 2018) =
+* Added: Adobe Analytics Support #887
+* Fixed: Same Icons loading for some extensions #2172
+* Fixed: Removed extra spacing from "Back to top" text #2349
+* Fixed: Retina featured images support for Homepage and arhvie loop images #2334
+* Fixed: When WooCommerce Product Slider is Installed , the Picture of Icons are not loading #2325
+* Added: Customizr Theme Lazy Loading compatiblity #2322
+* Fixed: "Save Module" button of AMP page Builder not displaying in OSX and in Safari #1943
+* Added: Need to create a tutorial of How to Enter your Audience Network Placement ID of advertisement in the Instant Article #1723
+* Added: Need to create a tutorial of How to Enter your Audience Network Placement ID of advertisement in the Instant Article #1723
+* Fixed: Notice Undefined variable categories_array #2486
+* Fixed: Need to add upscale parameter in-line related posts #2488
+* Fixed: Getting the warnings in Error log of Inc42 #2395

+= 0.9.97.13 (28th August 2018) =
+* Fixed: Fatal error in `ampforwp_related_post_loop_query()`

 = 0.9.97.12 (27th August 2018) =
 * Fixed: Quote runs only in block post not on pages #2399